 The goal of these reforms is to force big businesses like Amazon, Blue Cross Blue Shield and Target to treat their employees better.
 Small businesses would have different requirements and would also be provided aid by state government to help cover the costs of these reforms.

 Healthcare is a basic human right, and yet, the United States is the only developed nation in the world which does not have universal healthcare.
-I support Medicare for All, but this is a long term goal that would require substantial support from the federal government.
-Until then, Rhode Island must do its job and take swift action to take on big insurance and big pharma.
+Rhode Island must do its job and take swift action to take on big insurance and big pharma.
+We must also invest in research into creating our own public healthcare option for all Rhode Islanders

-Every child in Rhode Island has a right to a high quality education, but we have a long way to go to reach this point.
+Every child in Rhode Island has a right to a high-quality education, but we have a long way to go to reach this point.
 Our schools are underfunded, teachers and students overworked, and current curriculum fails to provide the necessary skills needed to succeed today.
 The lack of comprehensive education reform is just another punch in the gut to everyone, parents, teachers and students alike.
-As a recent Lincoln High School graduate with two siblings currently in the education system, I understand the urgency of the situation, and will act with haste.
+As a special education teaching assistant in a public middle school, I understand the urgency of the situation and will act with haste.

 When the internet first started going commercial, it was considered a luxury and not a public utility.
 Now, access to the internet is essential for everyday life.
 Applying for jobs, paying your bills and research for those school or work projects are all done online.
 The rise of the internet also brought along the rise of a small handful of mega-corporations that have vast control over how we interact with today's world.
 Telecom companies like Verizon and Cox refuse to compete for customers because it's cheaper not to.
 Social media companies have little to no legal limits on the data they collect on users and how they sell it to advertisers.
 Artificial intelligence programs can be used to deny you a credit card or loan application before a human ever has a chance to see it.
 We may be one small state out of fifty, but it is states that need to be on the forefront of updating our rules and regulations for the 21st century.
 At a minimum, we need to codify peoples' digital privacy rights, crack down on the addictive aspects of social media algorithms, and force our internet providers to actually compete with each other.